+Pathway, cluster of trees

 Prentice Reserve

 Address

 Prentice Lane, Strathfield

 Lot details

 Lot 1 & 2, DP 571633, Lot 37 DP 243941, Lot A DP 435103, Lot C DP415702

 Ownership

 Strathfield Council

 Zoning

 RE1 Public Recreation

 Categorisation

 Natural Area (Bushland)

 Associated Plans

 Local Parks Plan of Management (land categorised as park)

-Figure 12 Prentice Reserve Land Categorisation
+Figure 15 Prentice Reserve Land Categorisation

 Descriptions

 Land located in Prentice Reserve is identified in the Strathfield Biodiversity Conservation Strategy 2019 as a biodiversity connectivity priority area.
 The Strathfield Fauna Study 2017 describes this Reserve as containing mainly revegetated parkland that is mostly indigenous vegetation typical of Cooks River and its tributaries.
 The revegetated parkland forms a habitat corridor with other Cooks River foreshore parks.
 This area is categorised as natural area (bushland).

+A Pipeline is located near the southern boundary of this land, which restricts works in the buffer zone of the pipeline.
+Refer to pages 12 and 13 for related maps.

 The Reserve is adjacent to the Cooks River and the Bay to Bay Cycle/Walkway.

 St Anne's Reserve

 Address

 Therry Street, Strathfield South

 Lot details

-Lot 5,6, 11 & 12 DP 243042 (Council); Lot 1, 3, 4, 7, 10, 14, 14, 17,-18 DP 243042 (Sydney Water); Lot 2 DP 687630 & Lot 101 DP 862278 (DPIE)
+Lot 5,6, 11 & 12 DP 243042 (Council); Lot 1, 3, 4, 7, 10, 14, 14, 17, 18 DP 243042 (Sydney Water); Lot 2 DP 687630 & Lot 101 DP 862278 (DPIE)

 Ownership

 Strathfield Council

 Zoning

 RE1 Public Recreation; SP2 Stormwater Management

 Categorisation

 Natural Area (Bushland)

+Figure 16 St Anne's Reserve Land Categorisation

 Descriptions

-Figure 13 St Anne's Reserve Land Categorisation

 St Anne's Reserve is located next to the Cooks River and connects with Dean Reserve and with the other parks north of Liverpool Road.
 The Reserve contains mature plantings, open grassed areas and Bay to Bay shared pathway.
 This reserve contains revegetated plantings which form a habitat corridor with the other Cooks foreshore parks and is identified in the Strathfield Biodiversity Strategy as a habitat connectivity priority area.
 This area is categorised as natural area (bushland).

 The site facing Therry St West owned by Sydney Water is exempt from this listing and contains water infrastructure.

 Land located in St Anne's Reserve is identified in the Strathfield Biodiversity Conservation Strategy 2019 as a biodiversity connectivity priority area.
 St Anne's Reserve contains revegetated parkland that is mostly indigenous vegetation typical of Cooks River and its tributaries, which forms a habitat corridor with the other Cooks River foreshore parks.
 The Strathfield Biodiversity Strategy 2019 identified the presence of flora species in this Reserve including Blue-Flax Lily (Dianella caerula), Silky Hakea (Hakea sericea), Bladey grass (Imperata cylindrica), Spiny-headed Mat Rush (Lomandra longifolia) and Prickly paperbark (Melalucua stypheloides).

+A Pipeline is located near the western boundary of this land, which restricts works in the buffer zone of the pipeline.
+Refer to pages 12 and 13 for related maps.

 South Cooks River Land

 Address

 West of Water Street abutting Cooks River, Strathfield South

 Lot details

-Lot: 2 & 9 DP: 243043 & Lot 31 DP 2433042 (Council); Lot 24, 25 & 27 DP 243042 (Sydney Water)
+Lot: 2 & 9 DP: 243043 & Lot 31 DP 2433042 (Council); Lot 25 DP 243042 (Planning Ministerial Corporation), Lot 24 & 27 DP 243042 (Sydney Water)

 Ownership

 Strathfield Council & Sydney Water

 Zoning

 RE1 Public Recreation

 Categorisation

 Natural Area (Bushland)

 Descriptions